-Key Competence 5: Health Improvement, Determinants of Health, and Health Communication Suitable assessment methods (indicative) To in offluence and act on the broad determinant em, community and individual level. s of health n at a MFPH WPBA Lea rning Outcome Target phase Related Learning Outcome Part A Part B DOP WR CBD MSF 5.1 Influence or build healthy public policies across agencies, demonstrating an awareness of different social, cultural and religious perspectives that may influence health.
-Any KA 3& 9 X x X 5.2 Be an advocate for public health principles and action to improve the health of the population or subgroup.
+Key Competence 5: Health Improvement, Determinants of Health, and Health Communication Suitable assessment methods (indicative) To in To influence and act on the broad determinants of health at a system, community and individual level.
+Ex Exams WPBA Lea rning Outcome Target phase Related Learning Outcome DFPH MFPH DOP WR CBD MSF 5.1 Influence or build healthy public policies across agencies, demonstrating an awareness of different social, cultural and religious perspectives that may influence health.
+Any KA 3& 9 X X X 5.2 Be an advocate for public health principles and action to improve the health of the population or subgroup.
 Any KA 1 & 4 X X X X 5.3 Influence community actions, by working with and empowering communities using participatory, engagement or asset-based approaches.
 Any KA 1.3 X X X X 5.4 Develop a strategy that applies theoretical models of change in order to enable individuals to improve their health.
-Any KA 1, 2, 3, & 4 Х Х Х Х 5.5 Influence local services to be health promoting.
-Any KA 2, 3, 4, & 9 Х Х Х Χ 5.6 Influence the planning, commissioning and evaluation of specific health improvement programmes and preventative services.
-Any KA 1, 2, 3, X X X Х 5.7 Demonstrate leadership in environmental sustainability with a focus on the links to health and climate change.
-Any KA 3, 4 &6 Х Х Х Х Х х
+Any KA 1, 2, 3, & 4 Х X X X 5.5 Influence local services to be health promoting.
+Any KA 2, 3, 4, & 9 Х Х х Х 5.6 Influence the planning, commissioning and evaluation of specific health improvement programmes and preventative services.
+Any KA 1, 2, 3, X X X X 5.7 Demonstrate leadership in environmental sustainability with a focus on the links to health and climate change.
+Any KA 3, 4 &6 Х Х х Х Х Х